-Despite the market turbulence of the last two years, with 2023 likely to be the warmest year on record, the importance of achieving Net Zero has only grown.
+With the market turbulence of the last two years, and with 2023 being the second warmest year on record in the UK, the importance of achieving Net Zero has only grown.

 In parallel to decarbonising the electricity system itself, the need for electrification of the heat and transport sectors is posing challenges that require industrywide solutions.
 It is essential that, as a sector, we work with Government to deliver on our climate goals whilst ensuring security of supply.
 Yet we must also keep costs as low as possible for consumers, and increase our resilience through greater energy independence.
 Elexon has an important role to play in this by continuing to develop and deliver successive reforms to the BSC which support Net Zero and the move to a more efficient system.
 In the 'Key Modifications for 2024/25' section of the plan, there is detail about these changes.
 They include our work to implement P415 'Facilitating access to wholesale markets for flexibility dispatched by Virtual Lead Parties (VLPs)' in November 2024.
 This is a landmark change which will allow VLPs to participate in the wholesale market.